 Florida has more boating-related accidents than any other state, per the Coast Guard’s most recent report.
 With these accidents come serious injuries and unexpected fatalities.
 If another party was responsible for your boating accident, you can and should hold that party accountable.
 A boat accident lawyer in Fort Lauderdale from the Law Offices of Anidjar & Levine can help.

-You can connect with our team today at your earliest convenience.
+You can connect with our team today at your earliest convenience to discover more about how a Fort Lauderdale personal injury lawyer can help you.

 Do You Need a Lawyer’s Help to File a Boating Accident Claim or Lawsuit?